AzizKhemiri/Object-Detection/README.md

-Be Sure to Installe all this Tools:
+Be Sure to Installe all this Dependencies:

 1/ pip install tensorflow